s-doering/smig/README.md

 You can add Grails Environment enums and (G)Strings for custom environments.
 Any other kind of objects will be ignored bravely.

 By default the _TEST_ environment is excluded from running migrations.
-To change this behaviour you need to add the config without _Environment.TEST_ in it.
+To change this behaviour you need to add the config without _Environment.TEST_ in it like in the example above.

 #### Order of executed migrations ####